kito15/user_management/email_templates/professional_status_updated.md

 Dear {name},

-Congratulations!
-Your account has been upgraded to professional status.
+Your account has been updated to {professional_status} status.

 This grants you access to additional features and capabilities within our platform.